ezyang/ghstack/README.md

 * `gh/username/1/orig` - this is the actual commit as per your local copy.
-GitHub pull requests never sees this commit, but if you want to get a "clean" commit all by itself, this is an easy way to get it.
+GitHub pull requests never sees this commit, but if you want to get a "clean" commit all by itself, for example, because you want to work on the commits from another machine, this is the best way to get it.

 ## Developer notes